Google Translate Disclaimer

 Visit the Building and Technical Standards training site to register for this training and gain access to the webinars.
 This site is best viewed in either a Chrome or Safari browser.

-This webinar provides stakeholders with a better understanding of the legislation and regulations for successful application of the National Building Code of Canada within Saskatchewan.
+This webinar provides stakeholders with a better understanding of the legislation and regulations for the successful application of the National Building Code of Canada in Saskatchewan.
 This webinar will provide 16 credit hours towards mandatory training hour requirements for building official licence renewal and 16 credit hours towards professional development for others.
+Check with your professional organization to confirm.

-Upon completion of all 16 chapters including the short survey, a certificate will be emailed to the address provided with the registration.
+Upon completing all 16 chapters and a short survey, a certificate will be emailed to the address provided with the registration.

-Building officials must complete training prior to challenging and successfully pass the LFT examination as a requirement of their respective licence in a five-year cycle or for temporary building official licence.
+Building officials must complete training before challenging the LFT examination as a requirement of their building official licence once in the five-year cycle to be eligible to renew their licence.

 Registration